paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-079-definitions.md

     (ii) *New companies, etc.* — If any company does not have adequate experience for purposes of the determination under subparagraph (B)(ii), to the extent provided in regulations, such determination shall be made on the basis of the industry-wide experience.

+  (E) *Applicable guideline premium minimum rate* — For purposes of subparagraph (B)(iii), the term “applicable guideline premium minimum rate” means the applicable accumulation test minimum rate (as defined in subsection (b)(3)) plus 2 percentage points.

-(4) **Guideline level premium** — The term “guideline level premium” means the level annual amount, payable over a period not ending before the insured attains age 95, computed on the same basis as the guideline single premium, except that paragraph (3)(B)(iii) shall be applied by substituting “4 percent” for “6 percent”.
+(4) **Guideline level premium** — The term “guideline level premium” means the level annual amount, payable over a period not ending before the insured attains age 95, computed on the same basis as the guideline single premium, except that paragraph (3)(B)(iii) shall be applied by substituting “the applicable accumulation test minimum rate” for “the applicable guideline premium minimum rate”.

 **(d) Cash value corridor for purposes of subsection (a)(2)(B)** For purposes of this section—